 Sinus Surgery & Chronic Sinusitis

-This simple procedure, called sinuplasty:
+This simple procedure, often called sinuplasty:

 - Offers faster recovery time — you can return to your daily routine within an hour